tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 Malware Bytes - Targeted phishing campaigns - https://www.malwarebytes.com/blog/news/2023/08/qr-codes-deployed-in-targeted-phishing-campaigns
 Bleeping Computer - https://www.bleepingcomputer.com/news/security/phishing-attacks-use-qr-codes-to-steal-banking-credentials/

+### Mitigations

+This is not an exhaustive list of mitigations, but rather a list I would recommend.
+Bear in mind however than the first mitigation is **user awareness**!
+While you can potentially detect Quishing today, it will be something else tomorrow.
+Phishing is about luring users, and this evolves with societal trends and time.

 ## Why Machine Learning?

 There are multiple existing (complementary) ways to attempt to detect phishing emails which could apply to quishing, a non-exhaustive list: